femiphemmy03/Email-spam-detector/README.md

 Achieved 100% accuracy on the test set.

 ## Notes
-- Emails were generated randomly due to insufficient data in the provided Google Drive.
+- Emails were generated randomly.
 - The spam detection model uses TF-IDF features and Naive Bayes.
 - The full emails/ folder is available upon request